-Our condensed consolidated financial statements are prepared in accordance with U.S. GAAP.
+Our condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 New accounting rules or regulations and changes to existing accounting rules or regulations have occurred and may occur in the future.
 Future changes to accounting rules or regulations, such as changes to lease accounting guidance or a requirement to convert to international financial reporting standards, could negatively affect our results of operations and financial condition through increased cost of compliance.